nouhadziri/nouhadziri.github.io/_pages/about.md

 - **Science of LMs:** Understanding the limits of Transformers and their inner workings.
 - **Safety of LMs:** Make LMs safer by aligning them with human values and ethical principles.

+In the past, I earned my PhD in 2022 from the University of Alberta and the [Alberta Machine Intelligence Institute](https://www.amii.ca/).
-In the past, I was fortunate to work with brilliant researchers in the field.
+I was also fortunate to work with brilliant researchers in the field.
 I have worked with <a href="https://sivareddy.in/">Siva Reddy</a> at Mila/McGill,
 with <a href="https://hrashkin.github.io/index.html">Hannah Rashkin</a>,
 <a href="https://tallinzen.net/research/">Tal Linzen</a>,